-But if you’re someone who doesn’t yet know how to turn your empathy off, your empathy will be triggered by something and you will usually forget to turn it off, you may not even be aware that it’s ‘on’.
-Maybe you’re walking around with your empathy on all the time.
+But if you’re someone who is an overactive empath, your empathy will be triggered by something and you may not even be aware that you’ve been triggered.
 That’s when it affects your quality of life.

 This is a spectrum – it ranges from being a nuisance to actually being quite debilitating – such as when you take on other people’s physical and emotional pain and you’re crippled temporarily by it while you process it and try to work out what the heck is going on.

 If you can relate to any of the below, you have some work to do on getting your empathy under control.
 If you can’t, then you probably don’t need this article!